-The Graduate Programs in Human Nutrition (GPHN) at Oregon Health & Science University (OHSU) encompass the Dietetic Internship (DI) graduate certificate program, the Master of Science in Human Nutrition (MSHN) program, and the Master of Science in Food Systems and Society (FSS) program.
-This handbook addresses the DI and MSHN programs.
-The requirements and policies of the FSS program are outlined in a separate handbook.
-The DI is a full-time 10-month graduate certificate program that provides the required supervised practice alongside relevant didactic courses needed to fulfill the competencies for eligibility to sit for the registration examination for dietitians.
-The DI must be completed concurrently with or after previously receiving a graduate degree (Figure 1).
-For the MSHN, there are two paths to receive this degree: one is to complete the MSHN requirements concurrently with the DI (which will be referred to as the MSHN/DI throughout this document); the other is to complete the MSHN requirements after previously completing a DI, at OHSU or elsewhere (Figure 1).
+The Graduate Programs in Human Nutrition (GPHN) at Oregon Health & Science University (OHSU) encompass the Dietetic Internship (DI) graduate certificate program, the Master of Science in Human Nutrition (MSHN) program, and the Master of Science in Food Systems and Society (FSS) program (Figure 1).
+This handbook addresses the DI as a standalone program or in conjunction with the MSHN or MSFSS programs.
+The requirements and policies of the stand-alone FSS program are outlined in a separate handbook.
+The DI is a full-time 10-month graduate certificate program that provides the required experiential learning alongside relevant didactic courses needed to meet the competencies for eligibility to sit for the registration examination for dietitians.
+The DI must be completed concurrently with or after previously receiving a graduate degree.
+The DI can also be completed concurrently with the MSHN (MSHN/DI) or MSFSS (MSFSS/DI).
+The MSHN/DI and MSFSS/DI can be completed full-time within 24 months of matriculation.
 The MSHN degree is offered with a thesis or capstone option.
-Matriculation into the DI or the MSHN/DI at OHSU requires completion of an accredited Didactic Program in Dietetics (DPD).
+The MSFSS offers a capstone option only.
+Matriculation into the DI, MSHN/DI or MSFSS/DI requires completion of an accredited Didactic Program in Dietetics (DPD).

 Figure 1.
-Pathways to the Master of Science of Human Nutrition (MSHN) and/or Dietetic Internship (DI) Program at OHSU
+Pathways to the DI, MSHN/DI and MS/FSS DI Programs at OHSU

-This handbook lays out the basic roadmap to complete the DI and MSHN programs, and describes program-specific missions, procedures, policies, and recommendations.
-As part of the OHSU School of Medicine (SOM), the GPHN is governed by the OHSU Code of Conduct, the Academic Regulations for the School of Medicine Graduate Programs, and general OHSU Academic policies and Student Affairs policies.
+This handbook lays out the basic roadmap to complete the DI, the MSHN/DI or the MSFSS/DI, and describes program-specific missions, procedures, policies, and recommendations.
+As part of the OHSU School of Medicine (SOM), the GPHN is governed by the OHSU Code of Conduct, the Academic Regulations for the School of Medicine Graduate Programs, and all OHSU Policies.
 Program policies apply to all students.
 Each student who enters a program within the GPHN should familiarize themselves with these policies, and the policies outlined in the SOM Graduate Student Handbook.
-The GPHN handbook contains information in effect as of Fall Term, 2023; any subsequent changes are effective as of the date of issuance.
-For additional information and links to these policies, please refer to Appendix B.
+The GPHN handbook contains information in effect as of Fall Term, 2024; any subsequent changes are effective as of the date of issuance.
+For additional information and links to these policies, please refer to Appendix A.

-Mission Statement of the Graduate Programs in Human Nutrition
+Mission Statements of the Graduate Programs in Human Nutrition